KeithSloan/GDML/README.md

 #### Regression with STEP export

-With OpenCasCade v7.5.0 and v7.5.1 as used in FreeCAD 0.19.2
+There is a regression with STEP export in OpenCasCade v7.5.0 and v7.5.1 as used in FreeCAD 0.19.2 Recomended to use at least FreeCAD 0.19.3 with OpenCasCade v7.5.3 ( i.e OCC 7.5.3 )

+#### NEW BRANCH beta2

+A new branch beta2 has a lot of exciting enhancements.
+The plan is that in time this will merged with the master branch

+* The branch is selectable using the new Addon manager in FreeCAD 0.20

+  For FreeCAD 0.20 builds see weekly builds at https://github.com/FreeCAD/FreeCAD-Bundle/releases/tag/weekly-builds
+* Supports GDML exports without needing toEuler facility in FreeCAD
+* Creation of GDML solids from FreeCAD a sketch
+  * Extrude
+  * Revolve
+* Creation of Arrays
+* Creation of Mirrors
+* Export of GDML object takes into account the Placements of the GDML objects and the App::Part ( GDML Volume )

-#### Problem with export of Rotations
+#### Enhancements with Realthunder LinkDaily branch)

-This issues applies to all operating systems.
-To fix a problem with export and rotations please use

-* the FreeCAD_Assembly3 release STABLE or DAILY see https://github.com/realthunder/FreeCAD_assembly3/releases

-  scroll down to Assets.
+For installation see the FreeCAD_Assembly3 release STABLE or DAILY see https://github.com/realthunder/FreeCAD_assembly3/releases scroll down to Assets.

-* the GDML git branch called **link3**.
-Install it via:
-  1. Access your FreeCAD config directory (for example on Linux: `cd ~/.FreeCAD/Mod/GDML`)
-  2. `git fetch origin link3`
-  3. `git checkout link3`
-  4. Restart FreeCAD

-You should also see a dramatic improvement especially with LinkDaily in import times with these builds.

-#### Enhanced Rendering (on Realthunder's LinkDaily branch)
+Realthunders LinkDaily branch has the following enhancements

+* Faster import of GDML objects
+* Add extra toEulerAngles function ( Note: as of branch beta2 this is no longer neede )
-There is also the option to use enhanced rendering which helps with complex models.
+* Enhanced Rendering which helps with complex models.

 To enable enhanced rendering in LinkDaily:

 `FreeCAD > Preferences > Display > Render Cache > Experimental`

 If you like what you see you might like to thank Lei Zhang by contributing to his [FreeCAD Patreon](https://www.patreon.com/thundereal/posts)

-You can use FreeCAD 0.19.1 but this does not have the toEulerAngles function that facilities the fixing of exports with rotations and import speed will still be slow.
-The toEulerAngles facility should be in the process of being added to FreeCAD 0.20

-For latest versions of FreeCAD 0.19 see the Assets section of https://github.com/FreeCAD/FreeCAD/releases
+#### Problem with export of Rotations ( Fixed in beta2 )

+For correct export of GDML rotations please use one the the following

+* beta2 branch ( All operating systems even FreeCAD 0.19)
+* A Realthunder version of FreeCAD
+* A recent version fo FreeCAD 0.20

-**Changes to Placement (GDML Position & Rotation)**
+#### Changes to Placement (GDML Position & Rotation) [Fixed in beta2]

 In order to support copies of GDML Volumes the following changes have been made